Lipník nad Bečvou: History

 The first written mention of Lipník is from 1238.
 It was a settlement on an important trade route that passed through the Moravian Gate and led to Silesia.
 Between 1256 and 1266, Drahotuš Castle was founded on a nearby hill and Lipník became the economic centre of the newly established estate.
-King John of Bohemia bought Lipník probably from Duke Nicholas I and then sold the estate to the lords of Kravaře in 1325.
+King John of Bohemia bought Lipník probably from Duke Nicholas I and then sold the estate to the Lords of Kravaře in 1325.
 The settlement prospered and developed because according to a deed from 1349, Lipník was already a rich town.
-During the rule of the lords of Kravaře, Lipník obtained various privileges.
+During the rule of the Lords of Kravaře, Lipník obtained various privileges.

 Lipník was owned by the lord of Sovinec in 1447–1467 and by the Kostka of Postupice family in 1467–1475.
-In 1475, the estate was bought by William II of Pernstein and attached to his extensive assets.
-In the 16th century, owned by the Pernsteins, Lipník experienced economic growth and general prosperity.
+In 1475, the estate was bought by Vilém II of Pernštejn and attached to his extensive assets.
+In the 16th century, owned by the Pernštejns, Lipník experienced economic growth and general prosperity.
 The town fortifications were strengthened and guilds were established.
 The Jewish population was documented from 1454, a Jewish quarter was formed in the first third of the 16th century at the latest.

 In 1580, Lipník was obtained by marriage by Peter Vok of Rosenberg, but he was forced to sell it to the Bruntálský of Vrbno family in 1593.
 They had built a Renaissance castle here in 1609.
 The properties of the Bruntálský of Vrbno family were confiscated after Bohemian Revolt, and the town was acquired by Cardinal Franz von Dietrichstein.
-His house owned Lipník until 1858.
+The Dietrichstein family owned Lipník until 1858.
 In 1634, Franz von Dietrichstein invited the Piarists into the town.
 They operated here until 1884.

 The plague epidemic of 1623–1624 and the Thirty Years' War caused a significant decline in population and economic losses.
 The stagnation of the town lasted until the 1840s when the town gates and some bastions were demolished, the imperial road was relocated and, above all, Emperor Ferdinand Northern Railway was built.
 Lipník became an important transhipment point, which brought a new economic impetus.
 Large markets were held here and crafts developed.
-In the second half of the 19th century, the town became industrialized.
+In the second half of the 19th century, the town became industrialised.

 A large fire in 1858 caused Neoclassical reconstructions in the town centre.

 From 1976 to 1990, Bohuslávky was a municipal part of Lipník nad Bečvou under the name Lipník nad Bečvou II-Bohuslávky.
 From 1976 to 1991, Týn nad Bečvou was a municipal part of Lipník nad Bečvou under the name Lipník nad Bečvou IV-Týn nad Bečvou.